-Killarney Provincial Park, located off the coast of the incredible Georgian Bay is considered by many to be one of the most beautiful parks in Ontario.
-The park was the muse for the famous Canadian painting troupe the Group of Seven due to it’s iconic pink granite and white quartzite ridges surrounding more than 50 sapphire lakes.
-When looking for a way to spend our Labour Day long weekend, we got lucky when a campsite opened up in Killarney and jumped at the chance to experience this beautiful park and do our best at Hiking The Crack in Killarney with kids.
+Killarney Provincial Park, located near the shores of the beautiful Georgian Bay is considered by many to be one of the most beautiful provincial parks in Ontario.
+Like Pukaskwa National Park, Killarney was a muse for the famous Canadian painting troupe the Group of Seven due to its iconic pink granite and white quartzite ridges surrounding more than 50 sapphire lakes.
+When looking for a way to spend our Labour Day long weekend, we got lucky when a campsite opened up in Killarney, and jumped at the chance to experience this beautiful park and do our best at Hiking The Crack in Killarney with kids.

-Killarney Provincial Park is located just south of Sudbury, Ontario and covers an area of over 645 km².
-It features stunning, crystal clear lakes and hikes fit for every skill level.
-The hikes include the epic 80 km looped La Cloche-Silhouette Trail, the Silver Peak Trail and it’s most famous “The Crack”.
+Killarney Provincial Park is located just south of Sudbury, Ontario, and covers an area of over 645 km².
+Killarney Park features stunning, crystal clear lakes and hiking trails fit for every skill level.
+Killarney hiking trails Include the epic 80 km looped La Cloche-Silhouette Trail, Silver Peak Trail, and Killarney Parks’ most famous hike “The Crack”.
 Many of the hikes are suitable for experienced hikers and we were anxious to try our hand at hiking The Crack in Killarney with kids.

 While we opted to camp in one of the many car campsites that Killarney Provincial Park has to offer, the park also has many backcountry sites for hikers and canoers as well as Yurts for those who want more of a “glamping” experience.

 The Crack is one of the most epic Killarney Provincial Park hiking trails.
 This 6 km round trip hike in Killarney is rated moderate-difficult due to its steep, rocky terrain.
 At the time, we were relative novices at family hikes.
 We’d enjoyed quite a few long and challenging routes, including family hikes in Iceland.
 But we were far from experts.